-(a) To contain the waste;

-(b) To isolate the waste from the accessible biosphere and to reduce substantially the likelihood of, and all possible consequences of, inadvertent human intrusion into the waste;

-(c) To inhibit, reduce and delay the migration of radionuclides at any time from the waste to the accessible biosphere;

-(d) To ensure that the amounts of radionuclides reaching the accessible biosphere due to any migration from the disposal facility are such that possible radiological consequences are acceptably low at all times."
+- (a) To contain the waste; - (b) To isolate the waste from the accessible biosphere and to reduce substantially the likelihood of, and all possible consequences of, inadvertent human intrusion into the waste; - (c) To inhibit, reduce and delay the migration of radionuclides at any time from the waste to the accessible biosphere; - (d) To ensure that the amounts of radionuclides reaching the accessible biosphere due to any migration from the disposal facility are such that possible radiological consequences are acceptably low at all times." - 2.3.

-2.3.
 The IAEA safety standards provide recommendations on three options for the disposal6 of radioactive waste: near surface disposal7, borehole disposal and geological disposal.
-From a safety perspective, borehole disposal is conceptually no different from near surface or geological disposal: safety is achieved through a combination of natural and engineered barriers that provide sufficient containment and isolation of the waste to fulfil the safety requirements, thereby ensuring an adequate level of protection of people and the environment.
+Safety is achieved through a combination of natural and engineered barriers that provide sufficient containment and isolation of the waste to fulfil the safety requirements, thereby ensuring an adequate level of protection of people and the environment. - 2.4.

-2.4.
 In borehole disposal, containment and isolation should be provided by a multi-barrier system, each element of which fulfils one or more safety functions over different timescales.
 The host geological environment and the depth of disposal should be chosen so that the disposal facility provides the necessary containment and isolation.
 For example, a waste disposal zone should not be located in an aquifer (see para.
 6.44).
 Isolation should be provided inter alia by reducing the probability of inadvertent human intrusion.